LzDddd/AVRET/README.md

-# This is a temporary repo for our paper:
+# This is a temporary repo for our SLT work:
-## Improving End-to-end Sign Language Translation with Adaptive Video Representation Enhanced Transformer (In proceeding)
 This repo contains the training and evaluation code for the sign language translation (SLT).

 The code is based on [SLT](https://github.com/neccam/slt) but modified to realize SLT without gloss in training.
 Due to the code structure issues, we will continue to update the repo.